How to Sign Quantum Messages: Technical Overview

 On the downside, $\TD$ signatures come with an expiration period, meaning they must be utilized within a relatively short time frame from their generation.
 Note that the same issue exists in our first construction as well.
 This limitation may restrict their utility in certain applications compared to traditional signatures.
 However, in some scenarios, this limitation can also be seen as an advantage.
 In particular, our signatures satisfy a form of ``disappearing'' security which was heavily studied in the bounded memory (classical and quantum) models.
 Specifically, in our schemes, an adversary is incapable of forging a signature of a message $\phi$ even if it received a signature of $\phi$ earlier!

 \paragraph{Signatures in the Bounded Quantum Storage Model.}

 Next, we introduce an alternative approach to sign quantum information within the $\BQSM$ without relying on time.
-In this model, an adversary $\advs$ possesses unlimited resources at all times except at specific points, where we say the \emph{qmemory bound applies}, reducing $\advs$'s quantum memory to a restricted size of $\texttt{s}$ qubits.
+In this model, an adversary $\advs$ possesses unlimited resources at all times except at specific points, where we say the \emph{qmemory bound applies}, reducing $\advs$'s quantum memory to a restricted size of $\texttt{s}$ qubits\footnote{{ Note that in the $\BQSM$, schemes rely on two parameters: adversary's memory $\texttt{s}$ and the security parameter $\lambda$.
+The two parameters are not necessarily dependent, but in our schemes they are because the length of transmissions depends on $\texttt{s}$ and correctness requires this to be polynomial in $\lambda$.}}.
 The adversary is again unrestricted after the memory bound applies and is never restricted with respect to its computational power.

 Our construction is inspired by the \textsf{BQS} signature scheme for classical messages presented by Barhoush and Salvail \cite{BS23}.
 We first briefly describe their construction.
 In their scheme, the public-key is a large quantum state and each user can only store a subset of the quantum key.
 Consequently, different users end up with distinct subkeys.
 This idea is realized through a primitive called \emph{program broadcast} which was achieved unconditionally in the $\BQSM$ \cite{BS23} and is defined in Sec.~\ref{sec:def bqs}\footnote{In essence, a $\nk$-time program broadcast of a function $P$ permits a polynomial number of users to each obtain a single evaluation of $P$ on their chosen inputs while simultaneously preventing any single user from learning more than $\nk$ evaluations of $P$.}.
 The secret key is an appropriate large function $P_{\pk}$ and the public-key consists of a quantum program broadcast of $P_{\pk}$.
 Each user acquires a distinct evaluation of $P_{\pk}$ which serves as a \emph{verification subkey}.
 The broadcast is terminated after all users have received key copies and before the signing process.